destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ### 🎤 Interview

--
+- What is the difference between a Deadline and Estimation?
+- What are your strategies to set the Deadline and be able to deliver on time?

 ## Preparing Epics

-In this step we start creating Epics and Features from our client's requirements.
+In this step we start creating Epics and Features from our customer's requirements.
 Having the big picture overview from the last step we can focus on next areas of the product.

 ## 📦 Defining Epics